GriffinPlus/docker-zimbra/README.md

 The container needs a few additional capabilities to work properly.
 The `NET_ADMIN` capability is needed to configure network interfaces and the *iptables* firewall.
 The `SYS_ADMIN` capability is needed to set up the chrooted environment where Zimbra is working.
 The `SYS_PTRACE` capability is needed to get *rsyslog* to start/stop properly.
 Furthermore *AppArmor* protection must be disabled to set up the chrooted environment as well.

-The command `run-and-enter` tell the container to open a shell within the container at the end.
+The command `run-and-enter` tells the container to open a shell within the container at the end.
 You can also directly enter the Ubuntu installation with Zimbra specifying `run-and-enter-zimbra`.
 The default command is `run`.
 It simply kicks off a script that initializes the container and waits for the container being stopped to initiate shutting down Zimbra (and related services) gracefully.

 As soon as the manual configuration is done, you will most probably only run the container in background using the `run` command:
 ```